 On August 27, 2012, 35 Illinois Administrative Code 1100 became law which regulates the disposal of clean construction and demolition debris.
 This also includes soil from construction and other sites which now must meet the most stringent objectives set forth in the law.
 These objectives are known as the Maximum Allowable Concentrations (MAC).

 The first step for any site that has materials that need to be disposed off-site is to make a determination if the site meets the definition of a "Potentially Impacted Property".
-Environmental Due Diligence such as ETS' Phase I ESA or Transaction Screen can be used to make this determination.
+Environmental Due Diligence such as a ETS' Phase I ESA can be used to make this determination.

 A potentially impacted property is defined as: